sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/sumo-logic-metrics-handlers.md

 Sumo Logic metrics will reuse the available connections as long as they can rather than requiring a new connection for every event, which increases event throughput.

-Sumo Logic metrics handlers are commercial resources available for use in [pipeline definitions][2].

 ## Sumo Logic metrics handler example

 This example shows a Sumo Logic metrics handler resource definition configured to **TODO**: